ncomeau/K8sConfigs/README.md

 # CBC Container Demo artifacts

-This deployment is intended to be imported, and work seamlessly, into the [CBC Container CI/CD Demo](https://github.com/ncomeau/CBC_Container_CICD_Demo) with minimal configuration.
+This demos two Jenkins-K8s deployments.
+It is intended to be imported, and work seamlessly, into the [CBC Container CI/CD Demo](https://github.com/ncomeau/CBC_Container_CICD_Demo) with minimal configuration.
 For more information regarding the process for importing this pipeline, please view the [K8Configs Main Branch Readme.md](https://github.com/JaBarosin/K8sConfigs/tree/main).

 **Bad**